KoanOps/Recs/FAQ/cleaning.md

 # Data Cleaning Tips<br>
+Data cleaning is not the sexiest job and often seen as "dirty work".
+But it is absolutely essential, maybe ~90% of the actual manhours.
 Making your model run fast, accurate, and consistent - you must spend a lot of time cleaning data.
 Your model's validity is judged by how well it matches live market data.<br>

 1. Cleaning is multi-stage.<br>
 	•	Start with obvious issues i.e. missing or incorrect entries<br>